 - Exclusive PS Plus-only early access game trials

 Whether your secondary accounts need their own PS Plus subscriptions is up to you and your particular needs.
-If all you want is to play online and play all the games on that console, you're probably OK with just one subscription.
+If all you want is to play online and play all the games on that console, you're probably okay with just one subscription.
 However, those with more elaborate needs may want to consider paying for more than one subscription.
 Everyone's setup and situation will be different, so talk things over with your family to determine the best course of action.

 What if I have more than one PS4 or PS5?